khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 2_MDP.md

 \end{align}
 $$

-which can be interpreted as a one-step look ahead search, integrating the values of possible states.
+which can be interpreted as a one-step look ahead search, integrating the values of all possible states.
 $$
 v(s)=\mathcal R_s+\gamma \sum_{s'\in\mathcal S}\mathcal P_{ss'}v(s')
 $$

-#### 2.5 Bellman equation in matrix form
+#### 2.6 Bellman equation in matrix form

 The Bellman equation can be expressed concisely using matrices:
 $$